codingstark-dev/animewatchorder/content/pages/privacy-policy.md

 ---
-title: Getting started
+title: Privacy Policy of SageAnime.com
-description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
+description: Privacy Policy of SageAnime.com
 ---
 <h1>Privacy Policy for SageAnime</h1>

 <p>At SageAnime, accessible from https://sageanime.com/, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by SageAnime and how we use it.</p>

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>

-<p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in SageAnime.
-This policy is not applicable to any information collected offline or via channels other than this website.
-Our Privacy Policy was created with the help of the <a href="https://www.privacypolicygenerator.info">Privacy Policy Generator</a> and the <a href="https://www.privacypolicyonline.com">Free Privacy Policy Generator</a>.</p>
+<p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regard to the information that they shared and/or collect in SageAnime.
+This policy is not applicable to any information collected offline or via channels other than this website. </p>

 <h2>Consent</h2>